ansleybrown1337/ansleybrown1337.github.io/README.md

 - **[.github](https://github.com/CSU-Agricultural-Water-Quality-Program/.github)**
   - Welcome to the Colorado State University Agricultural Water Quality Program GitHub!

-# Note on Private Repositories
+## Note on Private Repositories
 Please note that many repositories never go public due to various reasons (e.g., data privacy, intellectual property, etc.).
-If you are interested in seeing more of my work, please reach out to me directly, and I may be able to provide you with more information.
+If you are interested in seeing more of my work, please reach out to me directly, and I may be able to provide you with more information.<br/>

 **[Back to AJ's Website](https://sites.google.com/view/ansleyjbrown)**